katherinejlu/ece3400/lab4.md

 The `writeWord` method is relatively straightforwards.
 It simply iterates through the word string, and then writes the values to the appropriate pin.

-The output pins corresponding to the coordinate data and clock were connected to voltage divider in order to be sent to the FPGA (to be discussed in next section).
+The output pins corresponding to the coordinate data and clock (digital pins 7-2) were connected to a voltage divider array in order to be sent to the FPGA (to be discussed in next section).